- The NBA hasn’t expanded in more than a decade.

 - Seattle is the largest market without an NBA team.

-NBA expansion is inevitable, Adam Silver told Rachel Nichols in 2020, two days after the 2020-21 season began.
+NBA expansion is inevitable, NBA commissioner Adam Silver told Rachel Nichols in 2020, two days after the 2020-21 season began.

-It was the 16th straight season without an expansion franchise, the longest drought in league history, and while, nearly two years later, the most focus remains on Seattle and Las Vegas, it’s unclear to which city or cities the league might expand and deliver another market for NBA betting at the best online sportsbook.
+It was the 16th straight season without an expansion franchise, the longest drought in league history, and while the most focus remains on Seattle and Las Vegas, it’s unclear to which city or cities the league might expand and deliver another market for NBA betting at the best online sportsbook.

-The Charlotte Bobcats were the most recent expansion team, joining the league in 2004-05, nine years after the Toronto Raptors and Vancouver Grizzlies joined in 1995.
+The Charlotte Bobcats were the most recent expansion team, joining the league in 2004-05, nine years after the Toronto Raptors and Vancouver Grizzlies were added in 1995.
 The Bobcats replaced the Hornets, who departed the much larger Charlotte media market for the NBA’s currently second-smallest market, New Orleans, in 2002.